For free and impartial money advice and guidance, visit MoneyHelper.

 Carrying a large amount of debt, especially relative to your credit limit, can hurt your credit score as it indicates higher credit utilisation and potential lending risk.

 Keep in mind that high interest can dramatically impact your ability to repay a debt.
-Use my free interest calculator below to see how interest affects your monthly repayments.

 Simple Interest Calculator